IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

   "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/alternating-push-up_2.jpg|alternating push-up with BOSU ball" ->}}

 When working on your arms and shoulders, why not also do something for your butt with a combination of **push-up and glute lift**?
+This BOSU exercise for glutes is a perfect butt-maker.
 Place your BOSU dome-side down and grab the sides of the Bosu with both hands.
 Then come into a push-up position.
 Make sure that your head is slightly over your hands and not even with them, your abs should be tight.
 If this is too hard you can also perform the push-up on your knees.
 Get down into the push-up, come back up and lift your leg.
 Make sure to really stabilize the movement of the ball.
 You will feel your arms and butt burning!
 Push up.jpeg push up with leg lift.jpeg

 {{< fluid_pin_it_images
   "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/push-up.jpg|push-up with BOSU Ball and leg lift"